Part 5 - General Development Regulations

 6.3.3.2. underground Parkades where the development does not include a Residential Use; and

-6.3.3.3. passenger pick-up and drop-off spaces for Schools or Child Care Services as specified in Subsections 6.8 and 6.11.
+6.3.3.3. passenger pick-up and drop-off spaces for Schools or Child Care Services as specified in Subsections 6.7 and 6.10. a

 6.4.
-The distances specified in Subsection 6.3.1 and 6.3.2 must be measured from the closest point of the Mass Transit Station to the closest point of the Lot line of the subject Site
+The distances specified in Subsections 6.3.1 and 6.3.2 must be measured from the closest point of the Mass Transit Station to the closest point of the Lot line of the subject Site

 Diagram for Subsection 6.4